ohshitgorillas/ReducedReachKBLayer/README.md

 ### This project is under currently under heavy construction and is changing daily.
 If you are interested, please check back for config files.

 ## Introduction
-The Reduced Reach Keyboard (RRKB) Layer project remaps the Caps Lock key to a left-handed function layer which brings frequently used functions within reach of the home row, enhancing typing comfort and efficiency by minimizing hand movement.
+The Reduced Reach Keyboard (RRKB) Layer project remaps the Caps Lock key to a left-handed function layer which brings frequently used functions within reach of the home row, enhancing typing ergonomics and efficiency by promoting reduced hand movement.

-While the functionality of the RRKB layer should be generally useful for typing, it is optimized for programming.

 ### Inspiration and Benefits
 This project is inspired by the layering found in small keyboards.
 These reduce hand movement by using far fewer keys; 'missing' functions, or those lacking dedicated keys, are accessed via complex layering.
 As examples, see https://www.reddit.com/r/MechanicalKeyboards/comments/1h3e8ns/bringing_the_full_keyboard_to_within_reach_of/ and https://github.com/argenkiwi/kenkyo

-This project seeks to bring some of those benefits to users of traditional keyboards by mapping frequently used features onto the 60% portion of the keyboard under a layer accessed by holding the "Caps Lock" key.
+This project aims to bring some of those benefits to users of more traditional keyboards by mapping frequently used features onto the 60% portion of the keyboard under a layer accessed by holding the "Caps Lock" key.
 This allows users to experience and experiment with the benefits of such keyboards without comitting to a physical downsizing, memorizing multiple complex layers, or needing to re-learn how to type: all original key functions remain unchanged except for Caps Lock (accessed via Caps Lock + Space), letting users revert to old habits in a pinch.

 As an example, the following functions may be accessed without moving your fingers from the home row:
 - Jump the cursor to the next or previous word